aaadipop/gcp-poc/README.md

 ## Disclaimer
-This project is a proof of concept based on our perception about how a cloud infrastructure should be so it not guarantee any best practices nor any 'ready to production' examples.
+This project is a proof of concept based on our perception about how a start-up cloud infrastructure should be so it not guarantee any best practices nor any 'ready to production' examples.
 Because the project is a bit too complex and has many concepts, the documentation does not fully cover them.
 https://iservit.ro/tutorial/gcp-infrastucture-overview/
 # Requirement: